Prajwal6111/Portfolio/README.md

 ## Demo

-You can access the live version of the portfolio here: [Srinidhi Portfolio](https://srinidhi-kulkarni.vercel.app/)
+You can access the live version of the portfolio here: [Prajwal Portfolio](https://prajwal-m-hiremath-portfolio.netlify.app/)

 ## Features